ash-krish/Assignment1/software_plan.md

 USER INTERACTION AND EXPERIENCE:
 Super Eats app is quite descriptive and user-friendly at every step.
 1. Once the program starts in terminal, the user is asked for the username and password.
 2. After user is logged in successfully, the options for cuisines(Italian,Mexican,Indian) show up and the user has to type in the desired option.
+By using || operators, upcase, downcase and  capitalize inputs are all taken care of.
 Errors are handled in this step by way of displaying an error message when anything other than the options are typed.
 3. The dishes under the chosen cuisine show up and the user can select multiple dishes in one go, which are then displayed.
 4. User is asked if they would like to order food from another cuisine.
 If user types yes, the cuisines are displayed repeatedly and the process continues.
 If the user types in no, the next stage of the order comes up.
 5. The user is then asked if they have any additional requests, which they can type in.
 6. The next step asks for the user's address input.
 7. The user is then displayed with the final order, final price, and the time for delivery of food.

-References
-Gloriafood.com
-vanndigit.com